Skip to main content

 I didn’t like what I saw in the mirror, and I didn’t like the person living under my skin.

-Somehow I was covered in a mist of fear, tasks, and stress.
+I was covered in a fog of fear, tasks, and stress.

 A chaos of rushing and doing.